tensult/ngx-s3-upload/README.md

 # Get started
-This is an fully woring Angular 6 App to upload to S3 directly from browser using Cognito user and identity pools.
+This is a fully functional Angular 6 App to upload to S3 directly from browser using Cognito user and identity pools.
 ## Installation
 `
 npm install